Vijayaraj-Anbalagan/innovites-chatbot/README.md

 npm start
 ```

-## 🔒 Security Considerations

-- Store API keys in environment variables
-- Implement rate limiting for production
-- Add authentication for sensitive endpoints
-- Sanitize user inputs
-- Use HTTPS in production

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📝 License

-This project is private and proprietary to InnoVites.

-## 📞 Support
+## 👤 About

-For technical support or questions:
-- Email: info@innovites.com
-- Documentation: Check the `LANGGRAPH_SETUP.md` file for detailed setup instructions

-## 🔄 Recent Updates

-- Implemented LangGraph workflow system
-- Added Weaviate integration for RAG
-- Enhanced query classification
-- Improved error handling
-- Added document upload system
+This project was developed by **Vijayaraj Anbalagan** from **KCG College of Technology** as a take-home assessment demonstrating advanced chatbot capabilities with LangGraph, Azure OpenAI, and Weaviate integration.

 ---

-**Built with ❤️ by InnoVites - Your strategic partner for digital transformation in the wire and cable industry.**
+**Built with ❤️ for InnoVites - Your strategic partner for digital transformation in the wire and cable industry.**